semx2a/webserv/ndlr/GET.md

   - faire un fork
   - dans le processus enfant, rediriger la sortie standard (stdout) vers le pipe, puis exécutez le script CGI
   - dans le processus parent, lire la sortie du script depuis l'autre extrémité du pipe

+### 3.a Autoindex
+If a request ends with a slash, NGINX treats it as a request for a directory and tries to find an index file in the directory.
+The index directive defines the index file’s name (the default value is index.html).
+To continue with the example, if the request URI is /images/some/path/, NGINX delivers the file /www/data/images/some/path/index.html if it exists.
+If it does not, NGINX returns HTTP code 404 (Not Found) by default.
+To configure NGINX to return an automatically generated directory listing instead, include the on parameter to the autoindex directive: